poulter7/ipynb-tex/README.md

 ### Modifying this plugin
 This repo comes with a ready to go version of `ipynb-tex.sty`, but if you want to make changes and rebuild it just run `./build`, which merges `ipynb-tex-template.sty` and `extract_cells.py` to create `ipynb-tex.sty`.

+There are no package dependencies required to run this script, but to execute the sample you'll need to include a set of dependencies.

+    pip install -r requirements-sample.txt

 ### Running Tests